-- 1.7 The development and preparation of the Neighbourhood Plan has been undertaken by a Steering Group appointed by the Parish Council.
-The Steering Group was set up in November 2012 following a call for volunteers. - 1.8 It was understood from the outset that for the Plan to be representative of the planning issues of relevance in the area and to be the community's plan, we needed to carry out a thorough and ongoing consultation process with those who live and work in the Parish and those that visit here on a regular basis.
+- 1.7 The development and preparation of the Neighbourhood Plan has been undertaken by a Working Group appointed by the Parish Council.
+The Working Group was set up in November 2012 following a call for volunteers. - 1.8 It was understood from the outset that for the Plan to be representative of the planning issues of relevance in the area and to be the community's plan, we needed to carry out a thorough and ongoing consultation process with those who live and work in the Parish and those that visit here on a regular basis.
 We also recognised that the Plan could not be properly developed without the input of organisations and agencies with a district, county, sub-regional or national remit and an interest in the area. - 1.9 The Steering Group devised a questionnaire for parishioners in April 2014 who were asked to respond to a range of issues that were thought to affect the Parish.
 The responses were then examined in detail in order to evaluate the principal concerns of the parishioners.
 In July 2014, there was an exhibition/forum at the Village Hall during which parishioners could examine the questionnaire responses and have another opportunity to provide further feedback so that the Steering Group could begin to formulate a draft Neighbourhood Plan of our vision, objectives and policies. - 1.10 To aid plan-writing and simplify what seemed to be a complicated process, we devised a table of contents as a framework for our Plan document.
-We then began the process of writing the Neighbourhood Plan, well aware that further consultation with parishioners would be necessary as well as obligatory (under the Regulations). - 1.11 A first draft of the Plan was shared with the community and other stakeholders during February 2017.
-The results of that consultation and the amendments made to the Plan document can be found in a report that has been placed on the village website. - 1.12 In line with Regulations we carried out a formal consultation on the pre-submission version of the Plan, followed by formal submission to the local planning authority.
-The Plan was then examined by an Independent Examiner to ensure it met the Basic Conditions (see para.
+We then began the process of writing the Neighbourhood Plan, well aware that further consultation with parishioners would be necessary as well as obligatory (under the regulations). - 1.11 A first draft of the Plan was shared with the community and other stakeholders during February 2017.
+The results of that consultation and the amendments made to the Plan document can be found in a report that has been placed on the website2. - 1.12 The Regulations requires us to carry out a formal consultation on the pre-submission version of the Plan, followed by formal submission to the local planning authority, that will undertake an additional community consultation and then examination of the Plan by an independent Examiner to ensure it meets the basic conditions (see para.
 1.4).
-Following its success at Examination, the Plan was subjected to a public referendum during which parishioners of Ide on the electoral register were asked if they supported this final version of the Plan.
-The result of the referendum was a positive one for the Neighbourhood Plan, with 88.37% of those completing ballot papers voting in favour of adopting the document.
-The turnout for the referendum was 29.38%.
+Assuming that the Plan passes through the examination successfully, it will be subject to a public referendum.
+Parishioners of Ide on the electoral register will be asked if they support the final version of the Plan.
+If the referendum answer is a "yes" from a majority of voters turning out on the day, the Plan will be "made" i.e. adopted by the local planning authority, Teignbridge District Council.

-&lt;sup>2 Community Consultation Report on the 1st Version of the Plan, Mar 2017 - http://idevillage.org.uk/parish-council/neighbourhood-plan/
+2 Community Consultation Report on the 1st Version of the Plan, Mar 2017 - http://idevillage.org.uk/parish-council/neighbourhood-plan/